 With fall in full swing I’ve keep a neutral fall fireplace mantel for the season with simple art, decor and foraged dried grasses.

 I always feel that I am a little behind with setting out fall decor because I’m still in denial that summer is over (summer is my favorite).
-With Covid; I feel like I’m still waiting for summer to begin.
-Seems we lost out on so much this year that mentally I’m even less prepared for autumn.
+Most people love fall and is usually everyone’s favorite season.
+Don’t get me wrong; I like fall, but miss summer time when it fades away.

 As I’ve gotten older I’ve become more and more minimal in just about every avenue of my life.
 Years ago I would drastically change my decor, but now I opt for simplicity.
-I “shopped” my house, foraged for dried grasses in order to change a few items around on the mantel to make it feel more like fall.
+It’s easy to decorate your fireplace mantel by using all grasses or faux leaves, candlesticks, vintage art or even a stack of books.
+The possibilities are endless and you could even shopped your house and use items you already have.

 I am leaving up this lovely arched mirror that I purchased this summer to anchor the space.
 With such a large fireplace (floor to ceiling) you need a piece that’s supportive enough to provide an anchor for other decor items.
 I added this mirror after my daughter and I painted the fireplace this summer; check out our fireplace painting tutorial.